dongack/NewRest/README.md

 ---

 ## Overview
-**NewrestECC** is a mobile ordering system built to improve the daily workflow of a school restaurant:
+**Newrest** is a mobile ordering system built to improve the daily workflow of a school restaurant:
 - Students can **register/login**, **browse the menu**, **select dishes**, and **place an order**.
 - The restaurant can consult orders stored in **Firebase** to better plan production.